yuh2k/Japanese-ASR/readme.md

 •	Japanese is not our mother language, manually matching the text files and sound files is really time consuming.

 # File Structure
--	./sounds: Sound files
+-	sounds: Sound files
--	./transcripts: Transcript files
+-	transcripts: Transcript files
--	./aligned: TextGrid files
+-	aligned: TextGrid files